 - a) Race Starts - i.
 All races shall begin from a standing start.
 Only starts without fixed supports on the surface are permitted. - ii.
 For Flat Track only: All races shall start from the "start" line, at the beginning of the straight.
 Timing will start when the first part of the first skate crosses the timing line.
 See track plan in Appendix A. - iii.
 The Referee or Assistant Referee shall line up the skaters across the line ensuring that all skates are behind the starting line.
 For mass starts the rows of competitors shall be approximately 500mm apart. - iv.
-The firing of a gun or the blowing of a whistle shall start all races.
-After checking with the Referee or Asst.
-Referee, the starter will say "Attention" for mass starts and then the gun is fired or whistle is sounded. - v.
-Bank Track and Road Starts (100m, 500m+D, 1000m): When all skaters have been called, the starter gives the authorisation to take their place on the starting line by saying "IN POSITION".
-The skaters have up to five (5) seconds to take their spots on the start line: - a. standing up - b.
+Sprint races (1000m and less) shall start: - (i) Called to the start line by saying "in position".
+The skaters have five (5) seconds to take their position in the starting box. - a. standing up - b.
 The first skate must be in the box, not touching any line - c.
 The second skate can be in or out of the box